dropbox/dropbox-sdk-java/ReadMe.md

 ### Does this SDK require any special ProGuard rules for shrink optimizations?

-Versions 2.0.0-2.0.3 of this SDK require specific ProGuard rules to work with shrinking enabled.
-However, since version **2.0.4**, the SDK no longer needs special ProGuard directives.
-However, you may want to consider adding "-dontwarn" directives for unused optional dependencies:
+Versions 2.0.0-2.0.3 of this SDK require SDK-specific ProGuard rules when shrinking is enabled.
+However, since version **2.0.4**, the only ProGuard rules necessary are for the SDK's required and optional dependencies.
+If you encounter ProGuard warnings, consider adding the following "-dontwarn" directives to your ProGuard configuration file:

 ```
+-dontwarn okio.**
 -dontwarn okhttp3.**
 -dontwarn com.squareup.okhttp.**
 -dontwarn com.google.appengine.**